-Figure 4-70 The System Tools menu
+Figure 4-90 The System Tools menu

-Choose menu "System Tools", you can see the submenus under the main menu: Time Settings, Diagnostic, Firmware Upgrade, Factory Defaults, Backup & Restore, Reboot, Password, System Log and Statistics.
+Choose menu "System Tools", and you can see the submenus under the main menu: Time Settings, Diagnostic, Firmware Upgrade, Factory Defaults, Backup & Restore, Reboot, Password, System Log and Statistics.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-4.16.1 Time Settings
+4.16.1 Time Setting

-Choose menu "System Tools → Time Settings", you can configure the time on the following screen.
+Choose menu "System Tools→Time Setting", and then you can configure the time on the following screen.